Beryl Vaughan: Career

 She also was heard on Grand Marquee (09/10/1946 episode "Miss Livingstone, I Presume" and 01/23/1947 episode "Love is a Better Word") and Uncle Walter's Dog House.
 In addition to her acting, Vaughan was assistant director of the Detroit Children's Theater of the Air for 48 weeks, and she read commercials for the Lone Ranger.

 The Chicago Press Photographers Association named Vaughan the "most photogenic radio star" in November 1942.
 The announcement was during the organization's exhibition of news photographs.

 Personal life

-Vaughan married Kenneth Nordine, an actor and announcer on radio and television, in 1954.
+Vaughan married Ken Nordine, an actor and announcer on radio and television, in 1954.
 They had three sons and lived in a mansion in the Edgewater community of Chicago until her death.